-1. The State Emergency Operations Center (SEOC), located in Diamond Head Crater, is a central physical location where designated SERT members report during emergencies to gather and disseminate event information, respond to requests for assistance from counties and state departments, identify and coordinate priority actions and allocate resources.
+The State Emergency Operations Center (SEOC), HI-EMA's primary facility, is located in Battery Birkhimer and Building 303, at 4204 Diamond Head Road in Diamond Head Crater.
+It is a central physical location where designated SERT members report during emergencies to gather and disseminate incident information, respond to requests for assistance from counties and state departments, identify and coordinate priority actions and allocate resources.